diacode/diacode-website/source/blog/2016-01-27-trello-clone-with-phoenix-and-react-pt-7.html.markdown

 Before continuing let's recall what we did at the end of the [last post][a00bf551]... after authenticating the user, whether it was using the sign in form or using a previously stored ```phoenixAuthToken```, we needed to retrieve the ```currentUser``` to dispatch it to the Redux store so we could display the user's avatar and name in the header.
-This looks like good place to connect to socket and channel as well, so let's do some refactoring:
+This looks like a good place to connect to the socket and channel as well, so let's do some refactoring:

 ```javascript